|Rare Book & Manuscript Library|

 Restrictions on Access

-Boxes 2-13 of this collection are located off-site.
+The following boxes are located off-site: 2-13.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Adriaan Jacob Barnouw Papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.